The Crescent (department store): Expansion

 The first suburban Crescent store was built in 1959 at Northtown Mall, Spokane's first regional shopping center.
 Marshall Field & Company, the Chicago store that had owned Seattle's Frederick & Nelson since 1929, purchased The Crescent in 1962, and the company logo was changed to the Marshall Field's script.
 A second suburban Crescent was built in the Spokane Valley at University City shopping center in 1969.

 In 1987, four of the six Frederick & Nelson locations in Oregon were sold to The Crescent.
-One location at Washington Square in Tigard remained as Frederick & Nelson and the another in Salem was shut down.
+One location at Washington Square in Tigard remained as Frederick & Nelson and another in Salem was shut down.
 These four stores were sold to Lamonts in 1988.

 The Crescent, along with parent company Marshall Field's, was purchased by BATUS Retail Group in 1982.
 BATUS sold The Crescent and Frederick & Nelson in 1986, and the stores were renamed Frederick & Nelson in 1988, briefly, and closed in 1992.
 Its former store in Downtown Spokane on the southeast corner of Main and Wall is now known as Crescent Court, which houses retail stores and offices.